mjcull/R4H2O/manuscript/4_tidyverse.md

 Every visualisation is plotted on a canvas with a certain scale.
 The *ggplot* function is quite intelligent in determining the optimal scaling for a graph.
 The functionalities to change scales, including the scaling of colours is quite extensive and fall outside the scope of this lesson.

 ### Facets of the visualisation
 When visualising data from grouped data, such as water quality per zone or several individual time series in one chart.
-The code below subsets the data into THM and turbidity results and plots the time series for both.
+The code below subsets the data into THM and turbidity results and plots the time series for both (Figure 4.6).

 The `facet_wrap()` function takes a variable, preceded by a tilde `~` and creates individual plots for each of these variables, within the same window.